kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-kemtls.md

 field of the "signature_algorithms" extension in the CertificateRequest message.

-In addition, the authentication algorithm MUST be compatible with the key in the sender's end-entity certificate.
+In addition, the authentication algorithm MUST be compatible with the key(s) in the sender's end-entity certificate.

-The receiver of a KEMCiphertext message MUST perform the Decapsulation() operation by using the sent ciphertext and the private key(s) of the public key(s) advertised on the end-entity certificate sent.
+The receiver of a KEMCiphertext message MUST perform the Decapsulation() operation by using the sent ciphertext (or the concatenated ones)  and the private key(s) of the public key(s) advertised in the end-entity certificate sent.

 ### Explicit Authentication Messages